 Who are the members of the Governing Body?

-As of 2012, the Governing Body of Jehovah’s Witnesses is composed of the following eight members:
+As of 2014, the Governing Body of Jehovah’s Witnesses is composed of the following seven members:

 Samuel Herd is the only black member of the Governing Body, and entered full-time service as a pioneer for Jehovah’s Witnesses in 1958.
 He served as a traveling overseer from 1965 to 1997 when he and his wife, Gloria, were invited to join the United States Bethel family.
 Samuel worked in the Service Department and also served for a time as a “helper” to the Service Committee before receiving his invitation to join the Governing Body in 1999. (see w00 1/1 p.29) Samuel is said to have been born in 1935, making him one of the more senior members of the body.